RafaelCartenet/MCQbot/README.md

 In that way, if only one word of the choice occurs, it only adds 1 point to the total score, if a 2-gram is found is found, adds 3 points, and if the full string is found, it adds 10 points.

-For example, it is relevant to take in consideration the word **Washington** by itself as **George Washington** can be described as M. Washington, or President Washington etc. But of course, if both words **George** and **Washington** are found side by side it should adds more points.
+For example, it is relevant to take in consideration the word **Washington** by itself as **George Washington** can be described as M. Washington, or President Washington etc. But of course, if both words **George** and **Washington** are found side by side it should add up more points.

 ---

-Method 2 gave me better results, as it is really good when the choice is composed of several words.
+Method 2 gave me better results, as it is really good when the choice is not a single word, which actually really often happens.

 ## Data

+In order to create a reusable dataset in case people wanna try their own methods, I created a simple dataset, that contains questions, associated choices, and the index of the right choice.
-I created a simple dataset, that contains for now only french samples.
-The format is pretty simple, each line is:
+I came up with a really simple format, each line is:

 ```
 question;choice1;choice2;...;choiceN;right_answer_index